pingidentity/pingdirectory-go-client/configurationapi/docs/AddOracleUnifiedDirectoryExternalServerRequest.md

 ### NewAddOracleUnifiedDirectoryExternalServerRequest

-`func NewAddOracleUnifiedDirectoryExternalServerRequest(serverName string, schemas []EnumoracleUnifiedDirectoryExternalServerSchemaUrn, serverHostName string, serverPort int32, connectionSecurity EnumexternalServerConnectionSecurityProp, authenticationMethod EnumexternalServerAuthenticationMethodProp, verifyCredentialsMethod EnumexternalServerVerifyCredentialsMethodProp, maxConnectionAge string, connectTimeout string, maxResponseSize string, ) *AddOracleUnifiedDirectoryExternalServerRequest`
+`func NewAddOracleUnifiedDirectoryExternalServerRequest(serverName string, schemas []EnumoracleUnifiedDirectoryExternalServerSchemaUrn, serverHostName string, ) *AddOracleUnifiedDirectoryExternalServerRequest`

 NewAddOracleUnifiedDirectoryExternalServerRequest instantiates a new AddOracleUnifiedDirectoryExternalServerRequest object This constructor will assign default values to properties that have it defined,